AgnostiqHQ/covalent/doc/source/troubleshooting.rst

     In order to get more informative logs, users can start the Covalent server with ``covalent start -d``.

-This MAY happen for a Local Executor since a worker process in ``ProcessPoolExecutor`` can stall sporadically without failing.
-In this case, the user needs to restart the server and re-submit the workflow.
+This may happen for a Local Executor since a worker process in ``ProcessPoolExecutor`` can stall sporadically without failing.
+In this case, the user needs to restart the server and resubmit the workflow.

 -----------------